Become an OWFL Official

 LEVEL 2 (L2) - PROVINCIALLY RATED OFFICIAL

-To become a L2 official, returning L1 officials who have at least two full seasons of experience in the OWFL must apply by contacting the OWFL Director of Officiating at firstname.lastname@example.org and indicating their interest.
-A survey will typically be circulated at recertification clinics.
+To become a L2 official, returning L1 officials who have at least two full seasons of experience in the OWFL may apply by contacting the OWFL Director of Officiating at firstname.lastname@example.org and indicating their interest prior to the recertificiation clinics held annually in the spring.
 The Director of Officiating, in conjunction with other senior L3 an L4 officials may also identify and approach current L1 officials who they feel may be ready to be evaluated for the next level.
-Prospective Level 2 officials must then take a L2 Officiating Course, led by a designated OWFL instructor and be evaluated in writing over the course of a designated event (National Championships, Ontario Summer Games, OWFL Provincials, etc.).
+Prospective Level 2 officials must then take a L2 Officiating Course, led by a designated OWFL instructor and be evaluated in writing over the course of a designated event (National Championships, Ontario Summer Games, OWFL Provincials, etc.) or regular season.
 Successful L2 candidates are eligible to officiate at all OWFL age groups, and so are typically 19 years of age or older.

 LEVEL 3 (L3) - NATIONALLY RATED OFFICIAL

-To become an L3 official, returning L2 officials who typically have at least three years of experience in the OWFL must apply by contacting the OWFL Director of officiating at email@example.com and indicating their interest.
-A survey will typically be circulated at recertification clinics.
+To become an L3 official, returning L2 officials who typically have at least three years of experience in the OWFL must apply by contacting the OWFL Director of officiating at email@example.com and indicating their interest prior to the recertification clinics held annually in the spring.
 The Director of Officiating, in conjunction with other senior L3 an L4 officials may also identify and approach current L2 officials who they feel may be ready to be evaluated for the next level.
 Prospective Level 3 officials must then take a L3 Officiating Course, led by a designated Lacrosse Canada instructor and be evaluated in writing over the course of a designated event (National Championships, Ontario Summer Games, OWFL Provincials, etc.).
 Successful L3 candidates are eligible to officiate at all OWFL age groups, and so are typically 19 years of age or older.
 They are also eligible to officiate Ontario University Athletics (OUA) games and attend World Lacrosse events internationally on behalf of Lacrosse Canada.

 LEVEL 4 (L4 OR WL1 OR WL2) - INTERNATIONALLY RATED OFFICIAL

-To become an Internationally rated official, you must be evaluated at a World Lacrosse sanctioned event, including but not limited to World Jr Championships, World Championships, Asia Pacific Championships (ASPACs), European Championships (Euros), or pre-approved Pan-American Lacrosse Association (PALA) event.
-While in attendance at this event, you are evaluated multiple times in writing by a designated World Lacrosse instructor, and may be asked to complete a rules test and fitness evaluation.
-For more information, please contact the Lacrosse Canada Umpire in Chief (Women's Field Sector), Cheryl MacNeill at firstname.lastname@example.org.
+To become an Internationally rated official, you must be evaluated at a World Lacrosse sanctioned event, including but not limited to World Jr Championships, World Championships, Asia Pacific Championships (ASPACs), European Championships (Euros), or Pan-American Lacrosse Association (PALA) event.
+While in attendance at this event, you are evaluated multiple times in writing by a designated World Lacrosse evaluator, and may be asked to complete a rules test and fitness evaluation.
 International ratings must be renewed every four years.